Lavitzio/LavitzFrostboltzWA/README.md

 If you want to remove the "Can cast" text:
 - It will automatically hide when you train Fireball Rank 2
-- Else, you can edit the Cast Count weakaura under Display > Text Settings > Custom Function, at the bottom, delete [code]"Can cast" ..[/code]
+- Else, you can edit the Cast Count weakaura under Display > Text Settings > Custom Function, at the bottom, find `return canCast .. string.format("%.f", num)` and delete the `canCast ..` part.

 ## Helper Addons
 The unit frames in the screenshots are Luna Frames.
 Luna also provides the BANGER font shown in the screenshots.